astrasb/Strongyloides_RNAseq_Browser/Pre_processing/README.md

 ### Data Sources and Details
 Raw reads were downloaded from the European Nucleotide Archive - study accession number [PRJDB3457](https://www.ebi.ac.uk/ena/browser/view/PRJDB3457).

 Samples included in study PRJDB3457 were prepared using different libary construction methods (amplified vs non-amplified), sequencing run batches, and machines [(Hunt *et al* 2018)](https://www.nature.com/articles/s41598-018-23514-z).
-All samples are filed under the same study accession number, PRJDB3457, but they have different SRA study numbers.
 Dividing the experiments based on sequencing instrument produces two batches, both of which contain data from Free-living females and thereotically permit batch correction.
 However, following limma-based batch correction there were still substantial differences between FLF groups from the two batches.
 We therefore take the conservative approach of treating these two batches separately.
 Thus, we define three functional groups for processing and analysis:

   1. Group FLF_PF: This set includes 2 life stages with 3 biological replicates and two technical replicates per life stage: